Group Trips

 South Red Sea Liveaboard, Egypt

-(June 6-13, 2026): FULL (Waitlist Available)
+(June 6-13, 2026): 1 SPOT

 The most popular South Red Sea itinerary - Brothers, Daedalus and Elphinstone make up the definitive big fish itinerary, with dives off deep walls for a chance to see hammerheads, tiger sharks and oceanic whitetips.
 In addition, you get the classic clear waters, vibrant coral and colourful fish life that the Red Sea is famous for.
 And as an added bonus - a couple of iconic wreck dives as well.
 All at a killer price!
-What else do you need? more info
+What else do you need?read more

 Sardine Run, South Africa